songzhaozhe/dm/README.md

 ```
 python train.py -m LSTMModel
 ```
-You can also select the model and change the training parameter with command line arguments as follow:
+You can also select the model and modify the training parameters with command line arguments as follow:
 * -m [BaselineModel|LSTMModel|LogisticModel] - the model you wish to train
 * -dir ... path to the dataset - don't required if you save your data in recommended way
 * -o ... the directory you wish to save the training result. default directory is ./model/model_name/test/